Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Pnnn** Whether the current operation shall be cancelled (P=1) or continued (P=0).
+This parameter is ignored by RRF 3.5 and later if the R parameter is present.
+* **Rnnn** (RRF 3.5 and later) The choice the took: -1 = cancel, 0 = OK or the first choice, 1 = the second choice, and so on.
+* **Snnn** (RRF 3.5 and later) The sequence number of the message being acknowledged

 This command is sent by the user interface when the user acknowledges a message that was displayed because of a M291 command with parameter S=2 or S=3.
-The P parameter is ignored unless M291 was called with S=3.
+DWC and PanelDue 3.5 and later also use thie command to acknowledge a non-blocking message (M291 command with parameter S=0 or S=1) but in that case the S parameter must match the sequence number of the messsge being acknowledged.
+The P parameter is ignored unless M291 was called with S=3, and always ignored by RRF 3.5 and later if the R parameter is present.

 Supported in firmware version 1.19 and later.